tomkep/jwasm/Readme.txt

       give the size of <type> as a constant.
     - INVOKE doesn't support the Watcom C calling convention.
     - -Zd option works with OMF output format only.
+    - for JWasm, OPATTR without an operand will give a syntax error.

     These Masm features aren't implemented yet: